-Hearing loss & blindness are disabilities that deserve compensation through benefits.
+Hearing loss and blindness are disabilities that many Veterans suffer from and for which they deserve compensation through benefits.
 A large number of veterans experience hearing loss and tinnitus or ringing in the ears.
 Other veterans experience vision loss or other eye-related problems.
 For each of these elements, it is vital for a veteran to establish that a disability is service-connected.
 To establish a service-connected disability, a veteran must establish that a current hearing or vision condition exists, that there is available evidence of an event in service that caused the condition, and that a medical opinion links the current condition to an event during military service.
 To make sure that a claim results in the result of disability compensation, attorneys frequently find it essential to retain the experience of seasoned legal counsel.

 Disability Benefits for Vision Conditions

 Statistics reveal that more than one million United States veterans are legally blind or suffer from low vision.
 Some of the conditions for which individuals can receive disability compensation include blurry vision, double vision, loss of light perception, loss of peripheral vision, and loss of sight.
 Visions problems are most common among veterans who served in Iraq or Afghanistan and experienced traumatic brain injury.
 In many cases, it can be one year to three years after ocular trauma before a veteran begins to experience vision issues.
 In order to make a vision assessment, a veteran must be examined by a licensed optometrist or ophthalmologist.
 An eye injury is rated based on how well an individual can see as well as the strength of the veteran’s peripheral vision and muscle function.
 Vision testing requirements for disability include the use of the Goldmann kinetic perimetry or automated perimetry method to determine an individual’s visual ability.
 This report will also detail the injury or disease from which the individual suffers.